Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Perfect Fitness Pull Up Bar

 Doorway-mounted professional pull-up bar with comprehensive resistance band assist system.
 Adjustable assistance bands rated 15 to 150 pounds support range.
 Heavy-duty steel construction rated 300 pounds maximum user capacity.
 Tool-free installation fits most standard residential doorways securely.
+Third-party tested for purity and potency.
+Each batch undergoes independent lab verification for heavy metals, contaminants, and label accuracy.

 ✓ Why GiftedPicks chose this